-- Youth attending any CYS program must be registered. - Sign-up for non-school days, special events, and field trips are mandatory NLT one week before the event date for those patrons not regularly scheduled. - All payments are due in advance of services. - Hourly care and occasional use is on a space available basis.
+- Youth attending any CYS program must be registered. - Sign-up for non-school days, special events, and field trips are mandatory NLT one week before the event date for those patrons not regularly scheduled.
+Full day requests must be completed through mcc.com for non-full time patrons. - All payments are due in advance of services. - Hourly care and occasional use is on a space available basis.
 There is no guarantee that space will be available.